tgreiser/compare-api-encodings/README.md

 To build protobufs (only needed if you change something).
 NOTE - you must have protoc and protoc-gen-go.

 	compare-api-encodings$ protoc -I=./lib --go_out=./lib ./lib/pb_file.proto

+### Conclusions

+Binary encoded formats can hurt human readability, but they are optimized for processing and transmission.
+If you are dealing with binary data, human readability is probably not a large concern. labix.org/v2/mgo/bson looks like the winner to me.
+Idomatic Go, no external dependencies or extra steps and great performance.
+If you are curious, you can open the output files in a hex editor to check out how the data is encoded.